kaisenlinux/manpages-dev/category/TCP/socat.md

        Here we find options that are related to the network port mechanism and thus can be used with UDP, TCP, and SCTP client and server addresses.

        sourceport=<port>
               For  outgoing (client) TCP and UDP connections, it sets the source <port> using an extra bind() call.
-With TCP or UDP listen addresses, socat  immedi‐ ately  shuts down the connection if the client does not use this sourceport.
+With TCP or UDP listen addresses, socat immediately shuts down the connec‐ tion if the client does not use this sourceport.
 UDP-RECV, UDP-RECVFROM, UDP-SENDTO, and UDP-DATAGRAM addresses ignore the packet when it does not match.  (example).

        lowport
               Outgoing (client) TCP and UDP connections with this option use an unused random source port between 640 and 1023 incl.
-On UNIX  class  operating  sys‐ tems,  this  requires  root privilege, and thus indicates that the client process is authorized by local root.
+On UNIX class operating systems, this requires root privi‐ lege,  and  thus indicates that the client process is authorized by local root.
 TCP and UDP listen addresses with this option immediately shut down the connection if the client does not use a sourceport <= 1023.
 This mechanism can provide limited authorization under some circumstances.

        SOCKS option group